How Much Do Flight Attendants Make?

 Starting at the bottom of the flight attendant pay scale, new flight attendants can sometimes struggle to make ends meet.
 However, that doesn’t last long, and they are soon enjoying a lucrative flight attendant salary.

 How much do flight attendants make in per diem?

 Per diem is a low hourly rate paid (usually tax-free) to compensate for any meal expenses a flight attendant may incur during their trip.

-Flight attendants are paid per diem from the moment they check-in for their trip until debrief, which occurs after the trip ends.
+Flight attendants are paid Per Diem from the moment they check-in for their trip until debrief, which occurs after the trip ends.

 International Per Diem is usually a higher rate than domestic per diem.
 So even the amount of money a flight attendant makes from per diem varies too.

 There are so many variables and how much money a flight attendant makes, and it has a lot to do with what kind of trips they want to do and how much seniority they have, and how savvy they are at creating a schedule that makes money.

 Even if two flight attendants make the same hourly rate, one can make a lot of money flying productive trips, and the other can work trips that have short flight time (but a lot of time lying on the beach on some exotic layover ;).

 There are also long duty days with low flight times and layovers at airport hotels that are not very exciting.

 New flight attendants who are just starting on the pay scale end up with those unproductive, tedious trips so that the salary range can be vast between flight attendants even at the same airline.